-IS THERE A LEMON LAW FOR RV & TRAVEL TRAILERS?
+IS THERE A LEMON LAW FOR RVS & TRAVEL TRAILERS?

 RV Lemon Laws

 Purchasing an RV is a big and important decision, and represents a substantial layout of funds on your part.
 If you have recently purchased an RV and it is defective, however, you could be looking for options under consumer protection laws to pursue compensation.

 Sadly, thousands of RVs that are purchased every single year end up malfunctioning and can cause consumers significantly in terms of downtime and overall repair costs.